 1) How are mouth guards made?

-Our Charlotte dentists will take an impression of your teeth.
+Our dentists in Northlake, University and Concord Mills will take an impression of your teeth.
 This ensures your mouth guard is precisely made to fit your mouth.

 2) Is damage from teeth grinding reversible?